decredcommunity/proposals/drafts/translations_2023.md

 ## Budget

-Based on past billing history we propose that the proposal be allocated a budget of **USD 33,000** for its duration to provide a comfortable buffer against overspending despite a history of staying under budget to date.
+Based on past billing history we propose that the proposal be allocated a budget of **USD 33,000** for its duration to provide a comfortable buffer against expenses and factoring in potential increases in output.
+We are confident that our past spending rate combined with expense tracking provide good protection against overspending, as we remain committed to safeguarding the value of the Treasury.

-We are confident that our past spending is an accurate enough of a guideline to prevent us from going (significantly, but hopefully at all) over budget in 2023.
-As always, it needs to be stressed that this is a **projected maximum budget** with the actual spending hopefully being much less, as indicated by past performance.

-As always **all funds not spent by the proposal will remain in the project Treasury**.
+As always, it needs to be stressed that this is a **projected maximum budget** and **all funds not spent by the proposal will remain in the project Treasury**.

 Thank you very much for your time and attention and look forward to a fruitful discussion.
 As always, all constructive feedback is very welcome and appreciated.